-Whether you are starting a new business or restructuring an older one, you have a big decision to make.
+When you’re starting a new business, you have a big decision to make:

 Incorporated vs LLC

 Incorporated vs LLC is a decision that every business owner has to make.
 There are compelling advantages and disadvantages of both types.